intercom/intercom-ios/README.md

 2. **UserId.** The same can be accomplished if you don't have a user's email address but you might have another unique identifier you are already sending to Intercom.
 If this is the case, you could use the following;
 `[Intercom beginSessionForUserWithUserId:@"12345"];`

-3. **Both.** Should you have both an ID you would like to couple with an email address, you can send them both;
+3. **Both.** Should you have an ID you would like to couple with an email address, you can send them both;
 `[Intercom beginSessionForUserWithUserId:@"12345" andEmail:@"adam@intercom.io"];`

 Once a session has begun, Intercom will track UIApplication state changes for you, so you won't need to explicity start and stop a session.
 Start on login and end on logout, we'll do the rest.